twilson63/arweave-likes/README.md

 # Arweave-Likes

 Every data transaction on Arweave should be capable of being liked by a user, just once and only once.
 Also, they should be capable of unliking an Arweave data transaction as well.
 This module provides the functionality to like a data transaction and unlike a data transaction.
+As well as allowing the dApp to establish a price to like transactions for the creator.

 > Browser Only

+## Init

+* arweave : Arweave(JS)
+* price : winston // amount each like and unlike costs

 ## API

 * like
 * unlike
 * count
+* subscribe fn // for events

 ## Challenges